 One of the most important things we think about once we fall pregnant is meeting the nutritional needs of our babies whilst pregnant.
-Some people are happy carrying on with their junkfood ways but most really take healthy nutrition during this delicate period seriously.
+Some people are happy carrying on with their junk food ways and then find themselves post-pregnancy taking nutritional supplements to lose weight.
+However, most really take healthy nutrition during this delicate period seriously.
 Let’s take a look at some of the most important food our bodies need whilst pregnant.

 Omega-3 Fatty Acids